JohnDelisle/AzureHybridUsePolicyInitiative/policies/SQL/azure-sql-database-elastic-pool-hub/README.md

 # Create the Policy Assignment
 $spLocation = 'YourLocationForSystemAssignmedManagedIdentity'
-$policyAssignment = New-AzPolicyAssignment -Name 'azure-sql-database-elastic-pool-hub-assignment' -DisplayName ' Assignment' -Scope $scope.ResourceId -PolicyDefinition $policyDefinition -NonComplianceMessage @{message=''} -PolicyParameter $policyParameters -IdentityType SystemAssigned -Location $spLocation
+$policyAssignment = New-AzPolicyAssignment -Name 'azure-sql-database-elastic-pool-hub-assignment' -DisplayName 'Hybrid Use Benefit (HUB) for Azure SQL Database Elastic Pool Assignment' -Scope $scope.ResourceId -PolicyDefinition $policyDefinition -NonComplianceMessage @{message='Azure SQL Database Elastic Pools must be configured to use Hybrid Use Benefit licensing'} -PolicyParameter $policyParameters -IdentityType SystemAssigned -Location $spLocation

 # Create a Role Assignment
 # Grants the System Assigned Managed Identity (created duing Policy Assignement) with the RBAC Role (specified in the policy) to the Scope (specified in $scope above),